lithigesh1/lithigesh1/README.md

 I am <strong>Lithigesh P G</strong>, an undergraduate student in <strong>Computer and Communication Engineering</strong> at <strong>Amrita Vishwa Vidyapeetham</strong> and an active member of the <strong>Intel IoT Club</strong>.

 I'm passionate about building <strong>scalable and intelligent systems</strong>, with a focus on:
+- Java with OOPs
-- Java & Full Stack Development
+- Full Stack Development
+- Data Structures & Algorithms
 - Industrial IoT
 - Edge AI & Deep Learning